fenglixu/fenglixu.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Professor at the Department of Electronic Engineering in Tsinghua University.
 My research explores the interdisciplinary realms of *Artificial Intelligence*, *Data Science*, *Social Computing* and *Urban Science*, aiming to develop scientific methods and algorithmic tools to address the long-standing puzzles in the complex networks arising from human dynamics and social interactions.
 Recently, I am particularly interested in the emergence of role-playing and commonsense reasoning capabilities in Large Language Models (LLMs).
-My latest research focuses on designing autonomous LLM agents that learn from interactions with the environment, and simulate realistic human behavior and collective dynamics of societies.
+My latest research focuses on creating autonomous LLM agents, which is capable of learning from the interactions with environment, simulating realistic human behavior, and revealing the collective dynamics of societies.

-Before assuming my current position, I was a postdoctoral scholar at the University of Chicago.
+Before my current position, I was a postdoctoral scholar at the University of Chicago.
 I earned my Ph.D. in Electronic Engineering from Tsinghua University in 2020.

 ## Prospective Students:
 Our lab has several open research positions for prospective graduate students (Ph.D./Master programs) and undergraduate research interns.
 We are looking for self-motivated students to work together on various exciting data science projects.
 If you are interested, please drop me an email with your CV.